Jenny Baeseman: Awards and honors

 Baeseman is a Distinguished Alumni at the University of Wisconsin Stevens Point.
-She was included in the 2007 Who’s Who in Science and Engineering and in the 2006-2008 Who’s Who in America.
+She was included in the 2007 Who's Who in Science and Engineering and in the 2006-2008 Who's Who in America.
 In 2006, Baeseman received the Editor's Excellence in Review Citation from JGR Biogeosciences.
-As an undergraduate, Baeseman received the 1996 and 1998 UWSP Chancellor's Leadership Award, the 1997 Sigma Xi Outstanding Undergraduate Research Award, and was AWRA's 1995 Student of the Year.
+As an undergraduate, Baeseman received the 1996 and 1998 UWSP Chancellor's Leadership Award, the 1997 Sigma Xi Outstanding Undergraduate Research Award, and was American Water Resources Association (AWRA)'s 1995 Student of the Year.